RuimengWang/A-toy-Linear-Regression-with-R/README.md

 4. Social computing
 5. ...

-All the best for your career and life!
+All the best for your career and life.
+Good luck for your career, and remember, to assist those technical entrepreneur.
 Ruimeng, from Urbana